BenjaminKakai/hospital-display/README.md

 # Hospital Display Management System

-A comprehensive React application for managing hospital information displays, featuring real-time content management, emergency alerts, announcements, and scheduling capabilities.
+This is a comprehensive React application for managing hospital information displays, featuring real-time content management, emergency alerts, announcements, and scheduling capabilities.
 Built with React, Firebase, and Tailwind CSS.

 ## 🚀 Features